clearlinux/clear-linux-documentation/source/network_boot.rst

    | Network  |
    +----------+

-Dual NIC setup information will be added in the future.
+Dual-NIC setup information will be added in the future.
 This guide currently only covers NAT setup.